Main Content Region

 The recommended credential issuance date will be the date the completed application was officially accepted by Credential Processing.

-• Degree – Submit verification of bachelor’s degree or higher completed at a regionally accredited college or university (if not currently
+Submit verification of a bachelor’s degree or higher from a regionally accredited institution (if not currently on file with the university).

 • Teaching English as a Second Language (TESL)